codenextvr/codenext-go/README.md

 ## Create A New Unity Project

-Create a new project, and name it "my-world"
+Create a new project, and name it "codenext-go"

 <details>
   <summary> Pic </summary>